jpmti2016/github-jobs/README.md

 # github-jobs

 Making API calls is key to web development.
-This project explored the use of fetch to make API.
+This project explored the use of axios to make API request.

 Also it was a way to implement the Github jobs challenge pusblished by devchallenges.io and work on my design skills.